justice-rage/wagtail_crx_snipcart_storefront/README.md

 23. In the protocol field, select `https`

 24. Press the save button on the *Domains & URLS* page.
+    - IMPORTANT NOTE: Everytime you need to create a new ngrok tunnel you must update this.
+Otherwise, you will experience a checkout error.

 25. Paste your ngrok forwarding url into your search bar and hit enter.
 It should take you to your project in a tab with a ngrok tunnel capable of making transactions with Snipcart.
    - If the url activates a *Deceptive site ahead* page from Google Chrome, click on *details* and press *visit this unsafe site.*